soham5498/342b_NLP_RAG_SYSTEM/README.md

 python Advance_RAG_System.py
 ```

 Make sure your virtual environment is activated before running the scripts.
+Please access pdf folder for the declaration and project report.